Rian1010/boutique_ado/README.md

 - Click on Generate Policy, copy the code and paste it into the Bucket Policy under Permissions
 - Add /* at the end of the ARN Resource

-- Under Public access and Group, click on 'Everyone' and select 'List objects'
+- Under Public access and Group, click on 'Everyone' and select 'List objects' and the rest of the (4) checkboxes too
 - Go to IAM, Group section and create a new Group for the user to live in
 - Give it a reasonable name, such as: manage-boutique-ado
 - Since there is no policy at this point, click on next step and create